 Expanding On The Game

 I hope this article on how many possible moves are in Chess helped you.
 There is nearly an infinite amount of moves, sequences, and combinations that can be played.
 Which is one of the reasons why the game of Chess is so amazing and looked up to by intellectuals.
 It brings upon an element of fascination.
-It’s also why even the best players in the world, Grandmasters and Super Grandmasters can still improve their skills.
-The possibilities are endless.
+It’s also why even the best players in the world, Grandmasters and even Super Grandmasters can still improve their skills.

 The ceiling of skills in chess is nearly infinite, as Chess is not a solved game.